yandeu/phaser-project-template/README.md

 This template is **100% PWA ready**.

-The ServiceWorker is **disabled by default**.
+The ServiceWorker is **disabled by default** and is configured to only work in **production mode**.
 Uncomment the line below inside /src/index.html to enable it.

 ```html
 <script>